-Announcing the Winners of the 2025 International Book & Pamphlet Competition
+Announcing the Results of the 2026 International Book & Pamphlet Competition

 Congratulations to the two winners, chosen by Kim Moore: